Pronature Holistic Grain Free Dog Food receives the Advisor’s second-highest tier rating of 4.5 stars.

 The second ingredient is chicken meal.
 Chicken meal is considered a meat concentrate and contains nearly 300% more protein than fresh chicken.

-The third ingredient is dried potatoes, a dehydrated item usually made from the by-products of potato processing.
-Compared to cornmeal, dried potatoes contain slightly more protein.
+The third ingredient is dried potato, a dehydrated item usually made from the by-products of potato processing.
+In most cases, dried potato can contain about 10% dry matter protein which can affect our estimate of the total meat content of this recipe.

 The fourth ingredient is chicken fat.
 Chicken fat is obtained from rendering chicken, a process similar to making soup in which the fat itself is skimmed from the surface of the liquid.